Brandval (village)

 Brandval is a village in Kongsvinger Municipality in Innlandet county, Norway.
 The village is located along the river Glomma, about 15 km north of the town of Kongsvinger.
 The Norwegian National Road 2 and the Solørbanen railway line both run through the village.
 Brandval Church is located in the village.

 The village has a sawmill and some businesses involving wood products and logging.

 History

 This village was the administrative centre of the old Brandval Municipality which existed from 1866 until its dissolution in 1964.

+Sports

+The local sports team Brandval Idrettslag won the Norwegian Women's Championship in 1967 and in 1970.